Barcelona sign €9m right-back Emerson Royal

 Deal done

-Officially announcing the switch on Wednesday, a Barca statement read: "FC Barcelona have informed Real Betis Balompié that they exercising their right to bring back Emerson Royal from 1 July after two seasons on loan at the Andalusian club.
+Officially announcing the switch on Wednesday, a Barca statement read: "FC Barcelona have informed Real Betis Balompie that they are exercising their right to bring back Emerson Royal from 1 July after two seasons on loan at the Andalusian club.

 "Born in Sao Paulo, Brazil on 14 January 1999, Emerson Aparecido Leite de Souza Junior, better known as Emerson Royal, is an attacking right-back who will be involved in the upcoming Copa America with the Brazilian national team.